-Run OpenClaw on WhatsApp without losing the private-hosting story.
+Run OpenClaw on WhatsApp with a private-hosting path.

 The official OpenClaw WhatsApp channel is QR-based and built on WhatsApp Web.
 That gives you a real phone-native surface, but it also means the Gateway needs a stable home if you want the assistant reachable all day.

-The safest way to write this page is to stay close to the official architecture and not invent a simpler story than the channel really has.
+The safest way to explain this setup is to stay close to the official architecture and not pretend the channel is simpler than it really is.

 OpenClaw documents WhatsApp as a WhatsApp Web-based channel using Baileys.